 SEACAMP San Diego offers a variety of Summer Camp programs and is for 5th graders through young adults.
 While our SEACAMP Jr. is a day camp program for students entering 5th and 6th grade in the upcoming fall, our residential/overnight summer camp programs are open to students entering 7th through 12th grade in the upcoming fall.
 These are designed as a progressive program; first attending SEACAMP I, then SEACAMP II and SEACAMP III.
 All of our labs and field activities build on what was learned and accomplished in the previous session.
 Some of our programs run consecutively giving students the opportunity to stay for multiple sessions.
 We also offer a SCUBA and snorkel program for young adults to Baja, Mexico during our SEACAMP IV program.
-Snorkeling only is offered during SEACAMP Jr. and SEACAMP I. We offer an optional SCUBA Program for certified divers 14 years or older during our SEACAMP II & III programs.
+Snorkeling is offered in all of our SEACAMP programs, but we offer an optional SCUBA Program for certified divers 14 years or older during our SEACAMP II & III programs.

 Marine science is a multi-disciplinary field and as a result SEACAMP instruction covers a wide variety of subjects including marine biology, marine ecology, physical oceanography, chemical oceanography, and geology.
 Our hands-on, outdoor education focus will provide your student with a unique Summer Camp experience!
 Please see individual program pages for detailed activities and sample schedule.

 Our overnight, residential Summer Camps are designed as a progressive program; first attending SEACAMP I, then SEACAMP II and SEACAMP III.
 All of our labs and field activities build on what was learned and accomplished in the previous session.
-Once enrollment will be first come, first served and will require a $300.00 deposit payment secure spot in desired program and session date.
+Enrollment will be first come, first served and will require a $300.00 deposit payment to secure spot in desired program and session date.

 First time campers should look over our SEACAMP Jr. and SEACAMP I programs.
 As a progressive program SEACAMP II students are required to first attend SEACAMP I and our SEACAMP III students are required to first attend SEACAMP II.
 All of our SEACAMP II sessions have a SEACAMP I session prior for students who would like to stay for two sessions consecutively.